jofval/altis-ctoh/INSTALL.md

 # Installation

-For first installation of AlTiS software, you have to follow these instructions.
+For first AlTiS software installation, you have to follow these instructions.

 1. Install Anaconda python and follow instructions : https://www.anaconda.com/distribution